JARVIS: The LLM-Orchestrated AI System That Pioneered Multi-Model Task Automation

 Technical Insight

-JARVIS implements a four-stage pipeline that transforms natural language into coordinated multi-model execution.
-The Task Planning stage uses carefully crafted prompts to make the LLM decompose requests into structured task graphs.
-When you input “Generate an image of a cat, then describe what’s in it,” the LLM outputs JSON specifying two tasks with dependencies:
+The Task Planning stage uses few-shot prompting to teach the LLM to decompose requests into structured subtasks.
+When a user asks "Generate an image of a cat, then describe what the cat is doing," the LLM outputs a dependency graph:

 [